 About the grant

-Begin your studies at UBC by September 2019
+- You are starting your studies at UBC by September 2020

-- Live in UBC managed housing designated for first-year students with a mandatory meal plan for the duration of Winter Session1
+- You will be living in UBC-managed housing designated for first-year students with a mandatory meal plan for the duration of Winter Session

-Have received full-year Canadian government student loans, confirmed by September 16, 2019
+- You have received full-year Canadian government student loans, confirmed by September 15, 2020

-Maintain loan eligibility for the duration of 19W or during your stay in UBC Housing
+- You must maintain loan eligibility during the 2020 Winter session or during your stay in UBC Housing

-- Has not been awarded the Student Housing Assistance Grant
+- You have not been awarded the Student Housing Assistance Grant

-- Be enrolled full-time in a degree eligible program
+- You will be enrolled full-time in a degree or eligible program

-- Students enrolled in Certificate Programs, Diploma Programs, and other Non-Degree Studies categories (including Unclassified, Visiting, Qualifying, and Access Studies) are not eligible
+You are not eligible if you are enrolled in Certificate Programs, Diploma Programs, and other Non-Degree Studies categories, including Unclassified, Visiting, Qualifying, and Access Studies.

-1 If your stay in UBC Housing is less than the duration of Winter Session, you may be ineligible for the grant or be eligible for a prorated amount.
+If your stay in UBC Housing is less than the duration of Winter Session, you may be ineligible for the grant or eligible for a certain amount.
 This may affect your student account and result in fees owing.